atlarge-research/apate/docs/usage.md

 Now `apate-cli` should be available under `$GOPATH/bin/apate-cli`.

 ::: tip
-It is also possible to build the controlplane and run it outside of a docker container.
+It is also possible to build the controlplane and run it outside of a Docker container.
 However that is out of scope for this guide.
 :::

 ## Starting Apate